Glavin001/IssueBot/README.md

 # IssueBot

-> Your person assistant for automatically organizing and replying to Issue.
+> Your personal assistant for automatically organizing and replying to Issues.

 ---